CIT82/angelb-pri/lectures/webdev job/README.md

-How To Get Your First Software Development Job
+# How To Get Your First Software Development Job

-Myth:
+### Myth:
-Need job experience to get job
+You need job experience to get a job.
+**Fact:** You don't need prior job experience to break into software development.
+What you need is a solid strategy to showcase your skills.

-How do I build something to get hired?
+### How Do I Build Something to Get Hired?
-Create Portfolio
-Build projects

-Three Characteristics:
+1. **Create a Portfolio:**
+   A well-organized portfolio is crucial to demonstrate your capabilities.

+2. **Build Projects:**
+   Showcase your coding skills by building various projects that solve real-world problems.
+The key is to show potential employers what you can do.

+### Three Key Characteristics for a Successful Portfolio:

-Need a GREAT LOOKING portfolio
+1. **A GREAT LOOKING Portfolio:**
-Make sure the the outside looks good, but the inside needs to look good too!
+   The design matters!
+Your portfolio should look visually appealing and professional.

+2. **Great Inside, Great Outside:**
+   While the outside appearance should be polished, the code quality on the inside need to be just as impressive.

+3. **Build It in the Stack the Hirer Uses:**
+   Ensure that your projects are created in the technology stack used by the companies you are applying to.
+This shows you're ready to hit the ground running.

+### The Big Three:

+1. **Beautiful Portfolio**
+   Make it stand out!

+2. **Relevant Stack**
+   Align your projects with the tech stack used by the company you’re applying to.

+3. **Problem-Solving**
-Build it in the stack the hirer is using....
+   Build solutions that address problems the company is familiar with.

-Overall, the big three is:
-Beautiful portfolio
-Stack they use
-Solves problem they are familiar with
+---

-Resume Mistakes To Avoid For A Junior Dev:
+## Resume Mistakes to Avoid for a Junior Developer:

-1. Don't add Junior Dev label on yourself, since it limits your income!

-2. Resume should have porfolio on th etop of page!
-Judge skills, not experience!

-3. Need Resume, Need Portfolio, Need Recruiter!
+1. **Don’t Label Yourself as a 'Junior Developer':**
+   Avoid titles that limit your income!

+2. **Portfolio at the Top of Your Resume:**
+   Highlight your portfolio first!
+Employers want to judge your skills and what you’ve built, not just your experience.

+3. **The Essentials:**
+   - You **need** a resume.
+   - You **need** a portfolio.
+   - You **need** a recruiter to help navigate opportunities.